 Some of the measures are:

-- Social distancing.
+- Physical distancing.
 Australians must practise physical distancing by keeping at least 1.5 metres away from other people when outside their own homes.
 This is enforceable by law (in some states).
 Avoid physical greetings, such as handshakes.
 Use tap and pay instead of cash.
 Travel at quiet times.
 Abide by the instructions for physical distancing on public transport.
 Avoid crowds and at-risk groups.

 - Interstate travel.
-There are limits to interstate travel in some states and territory, some quarantine measures, and some border closures.
+There are limits to interstate travel in some states and territory, some quarantine measures, biosecurity areas, and some border closures.

 - Australian borders.
 These are closed to non-citizens and non-residents.
 Anyone arriving in Australia from overseas will be subject to a 14-day mandatory quarantine in a Government quarantine centre.